Podcast Sponsorship Rate Cards: The Complete 2026 Guide for Creators & Brands

 How InfluenceFlow Supports Sponsorship Rate Cards

+InfluenceFlow's free rate card generator automatically calculates recommended CPM rates based on your niche and download metrics.
 Input your show name, monthly downloads, niche category, and listener demographics.
-The platform suggests competitive rate ranges and generates professional PDF podcast sponsorship rate cards instantly.
+The platform suggests competitive rate ranges informed by real data from active campaigns and generates professional PDF podcast sponsorship rate cards instantly.
 No design skills required.

 Frequently Asked Questions